j-b-smith/bruteforce-study-app/README.md

 ## Deployment

-This project is deployed with Vercel at https://joseph-smith.vercel.app/
+This project is deployed with Vercel